 Protection against security vulnerabilities: Install Rapid Security Response Update now

-By simply clicking on the version in the "About" section of the settings, they will get detailed information about the installed operating system version as well as the Rapid Security Response update.
-If desired, the Rapid Security Response updates can be disabled on the iPhone, and there is also the option to turn off the updates on the Mac.
-However, there was an issue with Safari last week after the release of the Rapid Security Response updates.
-Some websites such as Facebook, Instagram, WhatsApp, Zoom and others displayed a warning after installing the software that they are not supported by the Safari browser.
-To solve this problem, Apple has temporarily withdrawn the RSRs and told users how to remove the updates.
-The new (c) RSRs will now no longer cause problems with Safari.
+By simply clicking on the version in the "About" section of Settings, you can get detailed information about the installed operating system version and the Rapid Security Response update.
+If desired, Rapid Security Response updates can be disabled on the iPhone, and there is also the option to turn them off on the Mac.
+However, last week, following the release of the Rapid Security Response updates, there was an issue with Safari.
+Some websites, such as Facebook, Instagram, WhatsApp, Zoom, and others, displayed a warning after installing the software, stating that they were not supported by the Safari browser.
+To resolve this issue, Apple has temporarily withdrawn the RSRs and informed users how to remove the updates.
+The new (c) RSRs will no longer cause any issues with Safari.
 (Photo by Mehaniq / Bigstockphoto)